Enable Starburst Warp Speed for your cluster#

 REST API access#

 The REST API is not enabled by default.
-To enable the Warp Speed REST API, set
+To enable it, set the following in each catalog configuration:

-If you are using a native file system implementation
+using a native file system implementation, do not set the

 REST API overview#